Introduction

 - Futuristic metallics: Atomic Silver, Ice Slash, and Silver Wing.

-- Classic neutrals: Graphite Gray, Blanc polaire, Noir de minuit.
+- Classic neutrals: Gris graphite, Blanc polaire, Noir de minuit.

 - Signature POCO Yellow: A bold color synonymous with energy and confidence.